0x80/typescript-config/README.md

 # typescript-config

-Opinionated reusable Typescript configurations, assuming:
+Opinionated reusable Typescript configurations.
+Out-of-the-box we assume:

-- A monorepo setup (\*)
-- Transpile using a bundler
+- You transpile using a bundler
-- Strict rules
+- You want strict rules
 - Use of `src` and `dist` directories
 - Use of `~/` as path alias for `src`

-(\*) Use the `single-*.json` variants if you do **not** use a monorepo setup.
+Of course, you can still choose to override any of the defaults in your own config.

+## Structure

+Configurations are organized based on their intended use:

+- **Root configurations**: For stand-alone projects or general use
+- **Monorepo configurations**: Under the `/monorepo` path for monorepo-specific setups

 ## Warning

-At the time of writing, not all tooling correctly interprets the extended config.
+At the time of writing, not all tooling correctly interprets the use of `${configDir}` introduced in TS v5.5 that this package depends on.

 - Next.js will require you to explicitly defined "includes".
 Give it "src" and it will inject its types on startup.